hk0i/ios-architests/README.md

 While I may not be an expert architect *yet*, the focus is to experiment.
 Some of the stuff here will be shear genius, but mostly it will be me trying to reach a better understanding of how to write better, more maintainable iOS code.

-It is mostly an effort to unclutter your `UIViewController`s and sort of break the mold by providing examples of alternate code implementation methodologies.
+It is mostly an effort to unclutter the `UIViewController`s and sort of break the mold by providing examples of alternate code implementation methodologies.

 I will update this file later with resources (articles) that have inspired me and where I derived my ideas from.